Umkhonto we Sizwe (Spear of the Nation)

 Umkhonto we Sizwe (Spear of the Nation) is a reggae album by Prince Far I, released in 1984 and which he was recording when he was murdered in 1983.
-The album is named in honor of the fight of the militant wing of the ANC.
+The album is named in honor of the fight of the struggle of the militant wing of the ANC.

 The album was engineered by Overton "Scientist" Brown and Sylvan Morris.
 Backing vocals were by Jah Lloyd, Winston Jarrett and The Viceroys.